Emo Speedway: 2000s

 The second half of the season had only one rainout (July 14), but from then on, it was great.
 The 2007 Super Stock Special saw 15 cars compete once again.
 The bonus was that they were also competing in the first year of the Northern Super Stock Touring Series, with Emo being the second of the three-race series.
 The winner was #20 Kevin Penner of Blumenort, Manitoba, Canada.

-The Emo Fall Fair drew a huge crowd and a large number of cars.
-27 WISSOTA Modifieds appeared for day one, while 23 showed up for day two.
-In the WISSOTA Midwest Modifieds, 19 cars entered on day one and 22 entered on Day 2.
-In the Street Stocks, 15 started on Friday, and 14 started on Saturday.
-It was great weather and an exciting two nights of racing.

 2008 was a wet start.
 Although the track would run its first four races of the season, there was no racing for three weeks out of four in June.
 On July 19, the Northern Super Stock Touring Series was rained out halfway after a record total of 16 WISSOTA Super Stocks had arrived.
 The race was rescheduled for August 2, where only 7 cars returned.
 However, the Annual Fall Fair Specials had beautiful weather.
 However, on August 23 and September 6, the races were cut short and subsequently canceled.

-In late September, 300 dump truck loads (3,500 yards) of clay were added to the track.
+In late September 2008, 300 dump truck loads (3,500 yards) of clay were added to the track.
 A complete resurfacing of the track was done.

 In 2009, the Emo Speedway celebrated its 55th anniversary of the original track opening on July 25.
 A large crowd and over 125 past and present drivers attended the event.
 The winners were Greg Ferris in the WISSOTA Modifieds, Brady Caul in the WISSOTA Midwest Modifieds, and Scott Messner in the Street Stocks.